getsentry/self-hosted/README.md

 ## Updating Sentry

-The included `install.sh` script is meant to be idempotent and bringing you to the latest version when possible.
-What this means is you can run `install.sh` to upgrade to the latest version available.
+The included `install.sh` script is meant to be idempotent and to bring you to the latest version.
+What this means is you can and should run `install.sh` to upgrade to the latest version available.

 ## Resources